rivvalue/voia-docs/replit.md

 # Overview
 The Voice of Client (VOÏA) is a Flask-based system for comprehensive customer feedback collection and AI-powered analysis, specializing in Net Promoter Score (NPS) surveys.
 Its purpose is to convert raw customer feedback into actionable insights, identifying sentiment, key themes, churn risk, and growth opportunities.
-VOÏA provides businesses, particularly Rivvalue Inc., with a robust tool for understanding customer sentiment, improving services, and fostering organic growth through AI-driven analysis of customer interactions.
+VOÏA provides businesses with a robust tool for understanding customer sentiment, improving services, and fostering organic growth through AI-driven analysis of customer interactions.
 The project features a production-ready multi-tenant participant management system with extensive email delivery capabilities and AI-powered survey functionalities.

 # User Preferences
 Preferred communication style: Simple, everyday language.